SUMMER SOUP

 1 tablespoon all-purpose flour

 (Gluten intolerant?
-Exchange the flour with a medium potato, peeled and sliced thin)
+Exchange the flour with a medium potato,

 1 tablespoon curry powder